 Patio Layout and Planning

 With buried utilities marked you can start to layout where the patio will go and mark out the boundaries.
 Use marking paint to delineate the perimeter.
 Because marking paint can be washed away, drive stakes into the ground along the line you marked at regular intervals, and run masonry string along them so the line will be permanent.

-If you’re layout out curves you can use a garden hose to lay out the curve, then mark the patio using paint when the curve is just right.
+If your layout out curves you can use a garden hose to lay out the curve, then mark the patio using paint when the curve is just right.